magenta/magenta/magenta/pipelines/README.md

 Declaring `input_type` and `output_type` allows pipelines to be strung together inside meta-pipelines.
 So if there a pipeline that converts TypeA to TypeB, and you need TypeA to TypeC, then you only need to create a TypeB to TypeC pipeline.
 The TypeA to TypeC pipeline just feeds TypeA-to-TypeB into TypeB-to-TypeC.

-A pipeline can be run over a dataset using run_pipeline_serial, or load_pipeline. run_pipeline_serial saves the output to disk, while load_pipeline keeps the output in memory.
-If the pipeline output_type is a dictionary, the keys are used as dataset names.
+A pipeline can be run over a dataset using `run_pipeline_serial`, or `load_pipeline`. `run_pipeline_serial` saves the output to disk, while load_pipeline keeps the output in memory.
+If the pipeline's `output_type` is a dictionary, the keys are used as dataset names.

-Functions are also provided for iteration over input data. file_iterator iterates over files in a directory, returning the raw bytes. tf_record_iterator iterates over TFRecords, returning protocol buffers.
+Functions are also provided for iteration over input data. `file_iterator` iterates over files in a directory, returning the raw bytes. `tf_record_iterator` iterates over TFRecords, returning protocol buffers.